iwakura-enterprises/documentations/Writerside/topics/Amber.md

 `exitMessageAfterDownload`
 : Specifies a message to be logged after the bootstrapping process is completed and before exiting, if `exitCodeAfterDownload` is not null.
 If set to null, no message will be logged.
 Defaults to null.

+`exitCallback`
+: An optional exit callback function that will be called with the list of all dependency paths before exiting (this includes even those that were downloaded in the past bootstraps.
+The supplied list is the same one as the one returned by the `Amber#bootstrap()` methods).
+If set, `exitCodeAfterDownload` and `exitMessageAfterDownload` will be ignored.
+A non-null return value from this function will be used as the exit code.
+If the return value will be null, the application will
+<b>not</b> exit.
+This function will not be invoked if no dependencies were downloaded.

+`progressHintCallback`
+: An optional callback that will receive progress hints during the bootstrap process.
+This includes updates for existing and currently downloading dependencies.
+Be aware that this callback may be invoked from multiple threads
+(see `downloaderThreadCount` for more information).
+Any exceptions thrown by this callback will be caught and logged, but will <b>not</b> affect the bootstrap process.

 `libraryDirectoryOverride`
 : Overrides the library directory specified in the MANIFEST.MF.
 If set to null, the library directory from the